 Sometimes word choices are technically correct…but they just plain bug me.
-Case in point: last month I read a couple of books where the word “fisted” was used as a verb.
+Case in point: last year I read a couple of books where the word “fisted” was used as a verb.
+Frequently.
 Noticeably often.
 It really bothered me.

-I couldn’t think of a single instance where I’d seen the word “fisted” used as a verb like this.
+I couldn’t think of a single instance where I’d seen the word “fisted” used as a verb like this before.
 “She fisted her hands on her hips”?
 Really?!
 Is this A Thing?
 Since when?
 I’ve been able to read for about 30 years, I studied English literature in university, and the only use of “fisted” as a verb that I’ve seen up until now was used in reference to an activity that would NOT have been approved for inclusion in this YA series (come to think of it, I don’t think I’ve ever seen it used in writing, period.
-I just know what it means in a sexual context).
+I just know what it means…).
 And yet here it was, showing up not just once, but repeatedly.
-Distractingly so.
 And so, of course, being the giant language nerd I am, I decided to investigate.